waley-code/logistics-delivery-scheduler/README.md

 ## Overview

-The Delivery Scheduler project is a logistics solution designed to help manage and organize delivery schedules efficiently.
+The project is a Delivery Scheduler project is a logistics solution designed to help manage and organize delivery schedules efficiently.
 It provides a user interface to view and manage customer information, as well as plan delivery schedules for different time slots.

 ## Table of Contents